Academic Policies and Procedures

-For all students in the School of Nursing, the probation and dismissal policies reflect the standards of academic standing for financial aid.
+For all students in the School of Nursing and Healthcare Professions, the probation and dismissal policies reflect the standards of academic standing for financial aid.

 A freshman student must achieve a cumulative average of 2.3 at the completion of the first year.
 If this GPA is not achieved, the student will be placed on Financial Aid Warning.

-A matriculated student who has earned 1 to 120 credits will be in good academic standing if he/she has a cumulative index of 2.3 or better.
+A matriculated student who has earned 1 to 125 credits will be in good academic standing if he/she has a cumulative index of 2.3 or better; and has successfully passed the Med Math Exam at their level.
 Transfer credits from other institutions will be considered when determining the number of credits earned, but the grades earned at other institutions will not be included in the cumulative index.

 A student will be placed on Financial Aid Warning if: